Lazy Mutha Fucka: Controversy

-The emergence of LMF has also received HKEAA's attention.
-In 1999 HKASL Chinese & Chinese Culture Paper II (Cultural Problems), candidates have been asked to comment on the statement "Foul Songs Display True Art".
+The emergence of LMF also caught the attention of Hong Kong's educational authorities (HKEAA).
+The 1999 HKASL Chinese & Chinese Culture Paper II (Cultural Problems), asked candidates to comment on the statement "Foul Songs Display True Art".

 Culture

 Behind the profanity of "冚家拎" lies a deeper message.
 Another popular song by LMF, "1127", is a tribute to Bruce Lee.
 The song encourages young Chinese to take pride in their rich Chinese ancestry, culture, and history, instead of pretending to be like the Westerners.
 Notable lines from the lyrics include:

 A documentary about the band, Dare Ya!
 (Cantonese title: 大你), is based around interviews with the various band members.

 Politics and society

-The group put much effort into expressing their discontent with the political and economic turmoil in Hong Kong, such as the Asian financial crisis, as well as the incompetence of the Hong Kong political leaders, as demonstrated through the song "WTF".
-They also attempted to reinforce a distinct and unique Hong Kong cultural identity in which the youth of Hong Kong should be proud of as illustrated in the song "1127" taking Bruce Lee as a Chinese role model.
+The band members all grew up on Hong Kong's crowded public housing estates, and the group's music addresses the economic oppression and social alienation faced by working class Hong Kong people, especially youth.
+They are critical of political and economic instability in the city, such as the Asian financial crisis, as well as the incompetence of local political leaders, such as the song "WTF".
+They also attempt to reinforce a distinct and unique Hong Kong cultural identity, urging the youth of Hong Kong to be proud, as in the song "1127", taking Bruce Lee as a Chinese role model.

-Many of LMF's songs reflected the cultural problem of having a lack of an identity for today's youth to look up to and be proud of in the modern Hong Kong society.
-In their song "債" (Debt), they stated that many Chinese parents send their children to the opposite side of the world only to have them grow up to be "Caucasians with yellow skin" (Cantonese lyrics: "黃皮膚嘅鬼仔") while the parents have distanced themselves with their children and are not assuming the responsibilities of raising them.
+Many of LMF's songs reflect the cultural problem of modern Hong Kong society's lack of any identity for today's youth to look up to and be proud of.
+Their song "債" (Debt) observes that many Chinese parents send their children to the opposite side of the world only to have them grow up to be "Caucasians with yellow skin" (Cantonese lyrics: "黃皮膚嘅鬼仔") while the parents distance themselves from their own children and neglect the responsibility of raising them.

 LMF often criticise Hong Kong's music culture.
-They said in the song "傲氣長存" and "樂壇班霸" that Hong Kong is no place for music, but rather entertainment in the form of scandals created by the paparazzi.
-They also criticise producers inability to make good music in a line that translates roughly as "if you don't fucking know how to be creative, then don't be so conceited."
+In the song "傲氣長存" and "樂壇班霸" they say that Hong Kong is no place for music, but rather entertainment in the form of scandals created by the paparazzi.
+In "傲氣長存", they also criticise producers inability to make good music in a line that roughly translates as "if you don't fucking know how to be creative, then don't be so conceited."

-In the song "冚家拎", the majority of the song criticised Hong Kong's corrupt society.
-They accused the paparazzi of making up fake news and publishing subjective opinions to sell their newspapers and magazines.
-They also expressed anger toward adult content and illegal gambling contents (soccer betting) found in newspapers.
+In the song "冚家拎", the majority of the song criticises Hong Kong's corrupt society.
+They accuse the paparazzi of making up fake news and publishing subjective opinions to sell their newspapers and magazines.
+They also express anger toward adult content and the illegal gambling content (soccer betting) found in newspapers.